kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-TI-CC3200/index.md

 ## Building C SDK for Windows

-Open the cygwin terminal and execute the following:
+Open the Cygwin terminal and execute the following:

 ```
 mkdir -p build